Chase Sapphire Reserve Dining Credit Guide & List

 One way to find qualifying restaurants is by going to OpenTable's site and scrolling through each of the restaurants available in each city.
 Upon loading the page, you can start your search by navigating to your city.

 Restaurant participation changes over time, so always make sure to check OpenTable's list as final validation near the day of your restaurant visit.
+This tooling is updated frequently and should be accurate as of August 2026.

 Chase Sapphire Reserve Dining Credit Restaurant List NYC